clecap/dante-wiki-production/README.md

 <details>
 <summary><b>Explanations:</b> (Click on triangle)</summary>

 <b>Docker:</b> DanteWiki is based on two Docker images, so you need a possibility to run Docker images.
 A traditional docker server is fine, but DanteWiki will also run on medium-sized laptops.
 It consists of a web-server, a PHP application process, which is a MediaWiki modification, and a number of latex processes.
 It uses extensive caching.
-It is not a microservice architecture and can make use of several CPUs for speeding up reaction time.
+It is not a microservice architecture and can make use of
+multicore / multithreade architectures for speeding up reaction time.

 <b>Requirements:</b> We currently run the system on our development machine with 8 vCPUs, 8 GB Memory and 30 GB Disc and we are studying performance to cut down on this.

 </details>

-## Installation on an arbitrary machine
+## Installation

+### For End Users
-1. Open a terminal window to the machine where you want to install, as a user with docker rights.
+1. **Terminal:** Open a terminal window to the machine where you want to install, using a user name having docker rights.
-2. Ensure that you are running `/bin/bash`:
+2. **Shell:** Ensure that you are running `/bin/bash`:
   Check the shell with `echo $SHELL` and if needed switch, by `/bin/bash`.
-2. Navigate to a directory into which you want to install.
+2. **Directory:** Navigate to a directory into which you want to install.
 A good place is your home directory.
-  The procedure will generate a directory named `dante` inside of your home directory.
+  The procedure will generate a directory named `dante` inside of the directory you just navigated to.
-3. `Copy-and-paste` the following line into your shell and press execute.
+3. **Run:** `Copy-and-paste` the following line into your shell and press return.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/clecap/dante-wiki-production/HEAD/bin/quick-install.sh)"
 ```
-4. Answer the questions posed by the interactive shell.
+4. **Configuration:** Answer the questions posed by the interactive shell.
-5. Wait several minutes until completion.
+5. **Wait** several minutes until completion.

 <b>Note:</b>